agilecrm/javascript-api/README.md

 });
 ```

-filed_name can be one of - xxxxx  xxxxxxxxxx
+field_name can be one of 'first_name', 'last_name', 'email', 'phone', 'website', 'company', 'title', 'address'.

 It can also be the name of a Custom Field that you defined.